shannonpeng/shannonpeng.com/app/content/projects/ultimate-guitar-hero.md

 ## Contributions

-On this project, I worked across UI/UX design and software development: I designed the game interface, programmed the animations, and I also wrote code to process user input from the MIDI guitar controller.
+On this project, I worked across UI/UX design and software development: I designed the game interface, programmed the animations, and wrote code to process user input from the MIDI guitar controller.

 ## What's Next

-Ultimate Guitar Hero received lots of praise from our classmates and the MIT community!
+Ultimate Guitar Hero received lots of praise from our class and from the MIT community!
 Where could we take it next?
 Here are some features we had in mind:

-- Right now, the game filters out special features of guitar tabs, like hammer ons, pull offs, slides, and string bends.
-A next move would be to add support for these features to more accurately represent the guitar tabs that players wish to learn.
+- Right now, the game filters out special indicators on guitar tabs, like hammer ons, pull offs, slides, and string bends.
+A next move would be to add support for these indicators to more accurately represent the guitar tabs that players wish to learn.

 - The game is currently designed to work with a MIDI guitar — could we extend it to work with *any* guitar, possibly through the use of microphone input and audio analysis?